 The conviction data available on HSE’s web site has been analysed to assess the impact of the first year of the new Sentencing Guidelines on organisations and individuals working in the construction industry who have been convicted of breaches of health and safety legislation.
 Comparisons have been made with the last year of the old Guidelines.

 This article discusses the impact of deterioration on the safety of concrete structures.
 This is illustrated by examples where deterioration has led concrete structures to collapse.
 The article suggests steps that designers can take to minimise the risks of deterioration to safety and discharge their duties under the CDM 2015 Regulations.

-This article contains a collection downloads comparing CDM 2007 and CDM 2015 along with published discussions on key issues relating to the CDM 2015 Regulations.
+This article contains a collection downloads comparing CDM 2007 and CDM 2015 prepared by Dr Mike Webster, along with published discussions on key issues relating to the CDM 2015 Regulations.
 It will provide insight into and training on the use of these regulations.

-This article contains a collection of published discussions on key issues relating to the CDM 2015 Principal Designer duties.
+In this article, Mike Webster provides a summary of published discussions on key issues relating to the CDM 2015 Principal Designer duties.
 It will provide insight into and training on this new role introduced in the CDM 2015 Regulations.

 This article summarises key reasons why board engagement with health and safety risks does not always happen.
 The lessons from landmark incidents are discussed, and common causes for non-engagement are identified.
 To gain a better understanding of these causes, we delve into what lies beneath them.
 To provide a perspective, we also highlight what leadership and senior executives have achieved in ‘best practice’ organisations.

 This post discusses what organisations can gain from undertaking risk diagnostic and benchmarking studies.

 We have made a version of our risk diagnostic and benchmarking tool available for free download so that you can can identify the gaps in your organisation and benchmark your organisation against best practice.